SINTEF/dlite/doc/concepts.md

 UUID from the `id` (from the SHA-1 hash of `id` and the DNS namespace) that the instance will be stored under.
 The original `id` will also be stored and can be retrieved with dlite_datamodel_get_meta_uri().

-The `dlite-getuuid` tool can be used to manually convert instance names to their corresponding UUIDs.

 Simple unified access to all data types